IfeJayeola/airbnb-clone-project/README.md

 - `Review System:` handle reviews on property.
 It helps users to do on comment about their experience with a property.
 - `Database Optimizations:` uses indexing for fast data retrieve and caching to reduce database load.
 This improves user's experience
 ## API Security
+### Security measures and their importance
+- `Authentication:` verify who a user is.
+It prevents authorized person access to the user's data and gives user personalized content.
+- `Authorization:` means controlling what a user has access to.
+It prevents user from accessing Admin-only section or other user's data
+- `Rate limiting:` means restricting number of request a user can make per time.
+This prevents brute force attack.
+- `Data Validation and Sanitation:` means checking  and cleaning inputs from forms and APIs to prevent sql injection or XSS
+- `SSL Encryption:` is encrypting all data communication between client and server.
+It keeps user data safe during transmission.
+- `Secured Payment Processing:` is using trusted third-party to handle payment.
+This ensures safe payment with limited liability.

 ## CI/CD Pipeline